lfiweb/jsonstat-phpviz/README.md

 ![screenshot-01](demo/screenshot-01.png)

 ### Example 2
-Render a table from the same JSON-stat data, but with 3 dimensions used for the row grouping instead:
+Render a table from the same JSON-stat data, but with three dimensions used for the row grouping instead:
 ```php
 $reader = new Reader($jsonstat);
 $table = new TableHtml($reader, 3);